SSO with Google Workspace

 • openid: Reserved scope required by all OpenID Connect integrations.

-• profile: Provides information such as the user's username, given name, surname, and so forth.
+• profile: Provides information such as the user's username, given name, surname, etc.

 • email: The user's email address.